smittytone/BuildAPIAccess/README.md

 ### - (void)restartDevices:(NSString *)devicegroupID ###

+Restarts all of the devices that are assigned to the specified device group.
+The instance posts the notification `@"BuildAPIDeviceGroupRestarted"` when all the devices has been instructed to restart.
+Note that not all devices will restart there and then as this depends upon their connection status.

 ### - (void)restartDevice:(NSString *)deviceID ###

+Restarts the specified device.
+The instance posts the notification `@"BuildAPIDeviceRestarted"` when the device has been instructed to restart.
+Note that the device may not restart there and then as this depends upon its connection status.

 ### - (void)unassignDevice:(NSDictionary *)device ###

+Removes a device from its assigned device group and leaves it in an unassigned state.
+The device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://preview-apidoc.electricimp.com/#tag/Devices)).

+The instance posts the notification `@"BuildAPIDeviceUnassigned"` when the device has been unassigned.

+### - (void)unassignDevices:(NSArray *)devices ###

+Removes a set of devices from their assigned device group (singular) and leaves them in an unassigned state.
+Each device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://preview-apidoc.electricimp.com/#tag/Devices)), all provided to the method as an array.

+Note that the method checks for already unassigned devices based on the information in the impCentral device records passed in.
+It also notes the first referenced device group &mdash; this is the device group from which all other devices will be unassigned.
+Any devices included which are not already assigned to this device group will be ignored.

+The instance posts the notification `@"BuildAPIDevicesUnassigned"` when the device has been unassigned.

 ### - (void)assignDevice:(NSMutableDictionary *)device :(NSString *)devicegroupID ###

+Assigns the specified device to the specified device group.
+The device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://preview-apidoc.electricimp.com/#tag/Devices)).

+The instance posts the notification `@"BuildAPIDeviceAssigned"` when the device has been assigned.

+### - (void)assignDevices:(NSArray *)devices :(NSString *)devicegroupID ###

+Assigns the specified devices to the specified device group.
+Each device is specified using a dictionary which matches the standard impCentral device record (see [the impCentral API reference](https://preview-apidoc.electricimp.com/#tag/Devices)); these records are added to an array, which is passed into the method.

+The instance posts the notification `@"BuildAPIDevicesAssigned"` when the device has been assigned.

 ## Class Methods: Logging ##